Aaron Judge Player Props: Yankees vs. Blue Jays

-Aaron Judge -- 1-for-4 in his last game -- will be in action for the New York Yankees against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on April 21 at 7:05 PM ET.
+Aaron Judge -- .206 average over his past 10 games -- will be in action for the New York Yankees against the Toronto Blue Jays, with Alek Manoah on the mound, on April 22 at 1:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.

 Aaron Judge Game Info & Props vs. the Blue Jays